 Findings of our community engagement and actions for change

-Alongside our data investigations and new commitments, we recently engaged with our community to gather insights and perspectives to better understand the factors that influence the inclusion of Black, Asian and ethnic minority researchers and doctoral students in our portfolio as well as the challenges colleagues encountered as they enter into and progress their research careers.
+Alongside our data investigations and new commitments, we have engaged with our community to gather insights and perspectives to better understand the factors that influence the inclusion of Black, Asian and minority ethnic researchers and doctoral students in our portfolio, as well as the challenges colleagues encountered as they enter into and progress their research careers.

 Our community engagement explored:

-• the attractiveness of a transition to an academic career for people from an ethnic minority background
+- the attractiveness of a transition to an academic career for people from a minority ethnic background

 Respondents shared personal experiences and detailed accounts of navigating the grant funding system as well as details of discrimination and exclusion in their workplaces.
 Many people gave comprehensive feedback and ideas on how we can work together to achieve our vision for a research and innovation system in the UK, where everyone has the opportunity to contribute, to be themselves and to benefit.